 4.2 Directions

-2. In a mixing bowl, combine the dry ingredients: flour, baking powder, salt, and garlic powder.
+- In a bowl, mix flour, baking powder, salt, and garlic powder.

-3. Cut in butter using a pastry cutter or fork until the mixture resembles coarse crumbs.
+- Cut in cold butter with a pastry cutter or fork until it looks like crumbs.

-7. Bake in the preheated oven for about 15 minutes or until the tops are golden brown.
+- Bake for about 15 minutes until the tops turn golden brown.

 4.3 Biscuit Tips for Success